Troissoeur

 With Chansons pour les oiseaux qui ne savent pas voler, Wouter Vandenabeele brings a sequel to three previous Chansons episodes.

 Ananta breaks out of the comfort zone of her musical orientation.
-With violins, her vocal cords and some household goods, she goes on one
+With violins, her vocal chords and some household items, she embarks on an unexpected journey with her familiar instruments.

 MANdolinMAN, Belgium's best-known mandolin quartet, performs traditional Flemish melodies in a very eclectic and modern way.